neuropoly/simulation-fourier-reconstruction/README.md

 # simulation-fourier-reconstruction
-Code to investigate what might cause the different Fourier-related artifact that we encounter during our experiments.
+Code to investigate what might cause the different Fourier-related artifacts that we encounter during our experiments.